NGaikwad99/CompTIASecPlus-Prep/All modules.md

 ##### Structured Query Language Injection (SQLi)
 Structured Query Language Injection (SQLi) occurs when an attacker injects malicious SQL code into an input field to manipulate a program into executing unintended database queries.
 This can lead to unauthorized access to sensitive data, such as user credentials or personal records.

 For example, consider a student portal where users enter their student ID to retrieve their report card.
-If the website is vulnerable to SQLi, a malicious user could enter an SQL statement that alters the query’s logic, such as appending a condition that is always true.
+If the website is vulnerable to SQLi, a malicious user could enter an SQL statement that alters the queryís logic, such as appending a condition that is always true.
 This could force the application to return all student records instead of just the intended one.

 SQLi attacks can take different forms, including _classic SQLi_ and _blind SQLi_.
 In a blind SQLi attack, the application executes the malicious SQL query, but the results are not directly visible to the attacker due to the page's formatting or security measures.
 There are two main types of blind SQLi attacks:

-* Content-based Blind SQLi: The attacker modifies the query to return no records and observes the website’s response.
+* Content-based Blind SQLi: The attacker modifies the query to return no records and observes the websiteís response.
 If the absence of results confirms an expected change in behavior, the attacker determines that the application is vulnerable.
 * Timing-based Blind SQLi: The attacker injects SQL code that introduces a delay in the database response.
 If the application takes noticeably longer to display results, it indicates that the injected SQL statement was executed, confirming the vulnerability.

 To mitigate SQLi attacks, developers should implement prepared statements, input validation, and proper database access controls to prevent malicious queries from being executed.